metapolator/metapolator/Coding style and substance.md

 ## Emacs

-If you are using emacs then you might find the following code useful in your init file.
+If you are using Emacs then you might find the following code useful in your init file.

 ```lisp
 ;; ensure that commands are shown with correct highlighting.